peprolinbot/nix-Simula3MS/README.md

 I have not been able to find license information about the program itself, neither the source code for it.

 The content in this repo itself is licensed under the [MIT license](./LICENSE).

+### Logo

+The logo has been created by me in Inkscape to have something to show in an application menu, and can be used under the [CC-0 license](https://creativecommons.org/publicdomain/zero/1.0/).